 01 of 07

 Cable with white sheathing houses 14-gauge wire.
-This type wire is used for 15-amp circuits in your home.
-General lighting circuits are normally the primary use of 14-gauge cable, although many homes are now wiring these circuits as 20-amp circuits.
+This type of wire is used for 15-amp circuits in your home.
+General lighting circuits are normally the primary use of 15-amp circuits wired with 14-gauge cable, although many homes are now wiring these circuits 20-amp circuits.

 02 of 07

 Yellow color-coded cable sheathing encloses 12-gauge wires.
 Yellow 12-gauge cable is typically used for 20-amp circuits that power general household outlets used for a variety of plug-in appliances.
 Dedicated appliance circuits also call for 20-amp circuits in most cases.

 03 of 07